-Angelica is a junior multimedia journalism major from Oahu, Hawaii.
+Angelica is a senior multimedia journalism major from Oahu, Hawaii.
 She started working for The Daily Evergreen as a news reporter in fall 2017.
 She became...

 Invite in nature

 House plants add oxygen, foster humidity that can keep lungs healthy; students speak on value of succulents

 Nick Naeger’s windowsill is adorned with different types of plants, adding a splash of green to contrast the white, bare walls in his office.